CuzImSyntax/dis.py/docs/intro.rst

 Prerequisites
 ---------------

-discord.py works with Python 3.8 or higher.
+discordIO works with Python 3.8 or higher.
 Support for earlier versions of Python is not provided.
 Python 2.7 or lower is not supported.
 Python 3.7 or lower is not supported.